shan-stat/DRF/README.md

 # DRF
 This document aims to instruct how to use "Double random forest" algorithm in R program.
-The source codes are split into two main R files "FuncDRF.R" and "ExpeDRF.R".
+The source codes are split into two main R files, "FuncDRF.R" and "ExpeDRF.R".

 ## FuncDRF.R
 This R file describes how to import Double random forest (DRF) in R program.
 Refer that DRF is implemented based on the "randomForest" R package (Reference : A. Liaw and M. Wiener (2002).
 Classification and Regression by randomForest.
 R News 2(3), 18--22.).